sphinx-notes/any/docs/usage.rst

 .. topic:: What is Schema?

     Before descibing any object, we need a "schema" to tell extension "how to descibe the object".
-For extension user, "schema" is a :py:class:`python object <any.Schema>` that can specific in configuration value :any:confval:`any_schemas`.
+For extension user, "schema" is a :py:class:`python object <any.Schema>` that can specific in configuration value :obj:confval:`any_schemas`.

 The necessary python classes for writing schema are listed here: